 The sad truth is that closing off vents to various rooms of your upstairs doesn’t reduce your energy bills.
 Rather, it will increase them by overworking your blower fan and causing your heating system to run longer to make up for the extra loss of heat through your ducting leaks.

 While closing vents won’t help to reduce your energy bills, there are many other methods that will.
 A great one to start out with is upgrading your old thermostat for a new smart thermostat.
 This newer thermostat will learn your usage patterns and make suggestions on the best settings to reduce your overall energy consumption.
 You can even review your usage and change your thermostat settings at any time from the convenience of your smartphone.
-In addition, you should have your heating system serviced annually by a furnace repair contractor to maintain the functionality and energy efficiency of your hating unit.
+In addition, you should schedule heating system repair services annually with a furnace repair contractor to maintain the functionality and energy efficiency of your hating unit.

 If you don’t currently have ceiling fans or you don’t use them, it’s time to change that.
 Ceiling fans can be a great strategy for reducing your energy consumption during the winter.
 You’ll want to have fans in your bedrooms, kitchen, living room, and home office.
 Have the fan set in a clockwise direction so that it forces the hot air at your ceiling out towards your walls and back down to your floor.
 This will recycle your heat and allow you to keep your thermostat at a lower temperature to save energy.

 Insulation plays a big role in how effective your home is at retaining heat during the cold winter months.
 The thicker your insulation, the thicker the barrier is between the cold air outside and your warm air inside.
 When you can keep your warm air inside, you’ll spend less running your furnace to keep your home comfortable.
 Consider upgrading your insulation to a higher R-value and ensure that you apply weatherstripping to any doors and windows that are letting cold air seep in, if you need to replace a cracked or missing window just hire a windows replacement specialists at Maverick Windows.